Language Translation

 • Certificates will be attached using two staples on the left hand side and the certificate will be offset to the left.

-• Certificates will be attached to the front of the page that contains the signature and seal that is certified.
+• Certificates will be attached to the front of the page that contains the certified signature and seal.

 • The office will no longer use gold foil seals.
 The gold foil seal will be replaced with a stamp of the Indiana State Seal which will appear in blue ink.

-• The stamp will be in the trilingual (English, French, Spanish) format.
+• The certificate will be in the trilingual (English, French, Spanish) format.

-• Certificates will have unique number by which the authenticity can be verified.
+• Certificates will have a unique number by which the authenticity can be verified.

 • Sample Certificate